Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

-where $\tJ_m\equiv \tJ[m]\equiv \tJ_m[h_m,\tH_m](z_m)$ are higher-spin currents.
-For simplicity, we will work with matrix-valued currents, allowing us to compute amplitudes in terms of trace invariants of $N\times N$ matrices without relying heavily on the structure constants $\tg^{abc}$.
-It is important to note that this chiral bootstrapping technique \cite{Costello:2022wso,Costello:2022upu} is well-suited for computing non-trivial scattering amplitudes of theories that are small deformation away from chiral or self-dual theories, with Yang-Mills theory being a prime example \cite{Chalmers:1998jb,Mason:2005zm}.
-For this reason, the bulk theories are expected to exhibit strong integrability, which can force some of the form factors for loop integrands to become actual scattering amplitudes.
+of the currents that generate chiral higher-spin algebras following the approach of \cite{Costello:2022wso,Costello:2022upu}.
+Here, $\tJ_m\equiv \tJ[m]\equiv \tJ_m[h_m,\tH_m](z_m)$ are holomorphic currents on the defect.
+Note that $\cAmp_n$ can be identified with $4d$ form factors in some spacetime theories, which we do not need to have explicit spacetime actions, a priori.
+Our procedure up to this point can be summarized as \\ For simplicity, we will work with matrix-valued currents, which allows us to compute form factors in terms of trace invariants of $N\times N$ matrices without relying heavily on the structure constants $\tg^{abc}$.

+As far as it concerns, the chiral bootstrapping technique in \cite{Costello:2022wso,Costello:2022upu} is well-suited for computing non-trivial scattering amplitudes in theories that are small deformation away from chiral or self-dual theories, with Yang-Mills theory being a prime example \cite{Chalmers:1998jb,Mason:2005zm}.
+Remarkably, one does not need to know the spacetime theories in order to compute form factors if the OPEs between $\tJ$ are given from the outset.
+This is an advantage of the chiral bootstrap program.
+Furthermore, if the form factors turn out to be rational, the bulk theories are expected to exhibit strong integrability, which implies that some form factors are, in fact, honest scattering amplitudes.
+We emphasize, however, that this is only well justified for theories with Yang-Mills-like interactions.